 Once water gets in there, it can lead to a world of discomfort and the possibility of developing an infection.
 Unfortunately, buying over the counter ear drops won’t help solve your problem once the infection starts brewing.
-If you’re experiencing redness in your outer ear accompanied by warmth and pain for an extended period of time, you may want to swing by your local vybe to have us take a look.
+If you’re experiencing redness in your outer ear accompanied by warmth and pain for an extended period of time, you may want to swing by your local vybe urgent care for earache treatment.

 However, if you’re in severe pain or things start to blister, that may be a sign of sun poisoning — a trip to your local vybe may be in your future.
 In the meantime, stay out of the sun, wear protective clothing like long-sleeves or hats, and don’t forget the sunscreen even when it’s overcast.

 Sweating while you’re running around with the kids or playing a friendly game of kickball is one thing.
 But when your skin turns hot and red and you experience a change in mental status and a feeling of dizziness, you’re likely dealing with heat stroke or major dehydration.
 While feeling overheated in the summertime may seem like a given, heatstroke requires serious attention as it could lead to potential brain damage.